hashbang/podcast/README.md

 - Role of open source in self-driving automobile tech
   - nvidia's role in this?
 Are they still dicks?
 - Variations in how different cultures approach security
+- Positive and negative outcomes of global pandemic / social distancing
+  - **Negatives**
+  - Phishing on the rise
+  - Increased surveillance from government
+  - **Positives**
+  - Introducing working from home
+  - Schools distributed across thousands
 - Twitter: will it federate? what will it look like?
   - Role of ActivityPub?
 Brought about by AP?
 Will AP be involved?
 - Biohacking: Giving the FDA a middle finger, and humans the right to live